-Looking for an ultra-rich and fudgy brownie with a deep chocolatey taste and without butter?
-These Fudgy Olive Oil Brownies use olive oil to bring moisture to the center, crispiness on the corners, and lean into the natural bittersweet taste of chocolate.
+These Fudgy Olive Oil Brownies use olive oil instead of butter to bring moisture to the center, crispiness on the corners, and lean into the natural bittersweet taste of chocolate.
+They’re ultra-rich and fudgy brownie with a deep chocolatey taste and just so happen to be naturally dairy-free.

 If you’re here because you’re searching for brownies without dairy, but you’re not crazy about the idea of having a hint of olive oil taste, check out these Dairy-Free Brownies.